You are here:

 As stated previously, each application is reviewed on an individual basis.
-If you have been investigated for either professional or personal allegations of abuse or neglect, a closure letter from the law enforcement or social service agency that conducted the investigation will expedite the review of your application.
+If you have been investigated for allegations of abuse or neglect, a closure letter from the law enforcement or social service agency that conducted the investigation will expedite the review of your application.
 You should also submit a detailed letter explaining, by your own account, the circumstances surrounding the event(s).

-The normal processing time is unpredictable, since there are various factors that affect the time necessary to conduct an appropriate investigation.
+The processing time is unpredictable, since there are various factors that affect the investigation.

-The OSBN strongly encourages all individuals with an arrest, conviction, or discipline history to be fully prepared with information regarding their background prior to making application to the Board.
+The OSBN strongly encourages all individuals with an arrest, conviction, or discipline history to be fully prepared with information regarding their background prior to submitting an application.
 Otherwise, your request for a license will experience a delay.
 Enclosing all of your supporting documentation will also assist in expediting the process and review.

 Yes.
 You have the right to appeal the license denial and have an administrative hearing under the provisions of Oregon administrative law.
 You must submit the appeal in writing to the Board office within 60 days from the service of the notice of denial.
 If you do not submit an appeal in writing to the Board, you will automatically waive your right to a hearing, and your application will be deemed denied.